-Mosul: Iraq forces storm village near airport
+Battle for Mosul: Iraqi forces take key village near airport from ISIS

 Mosul operation: Iraqi-led forces push into key city

-A young girl takes part in a Christmas Day Mass at Mar Hanna church in the predominantly Christian town of Qaraqosh, near Mosul, on December 25.
+A young girl takes part in a Christmas Day Mass at a church in the predominantly Christian town of Qaraqosh.
 The area's churches were heavily damaged by ISIS militants before the town was freed by Iraqi forces during the Mosul offensive.

 Mosul operation: Iraqi-led forces push into key city

-Iraqi Shiite paramilitary fighters ride in a vehicle through a desert area near the village of Al-Boutha al-Sharqiyah, west of Mosul, on Friday, December 2.
+Iraqi Shiite fighters ride through a desert area near the village of Al-Boutha al-Sharqiyah, west of Mosul, on Friday, December 2.

 Mosul operation: Iraqi-led forces push into key city